 Marta del Castillo, CEO, KOGA Impact Lab Paraguay, Spain

-Short talk regarding new business and entrepreneurial tendencies, where having a transcendent and transformative purpose makes the difference.
+A talk about new business and entrepreneurial tendencies, where having a transcendent and transformative purpose makes the difference.
 Purpose as a driver of generating positive impact and increasing revenues.

 Bridgit Evans, Director, SAB Foundation, South Africa